Ankkou/Twitter-Chat-Bot/README.md

 # Twitter-Chat-Bot
-Twitter chat bot that replies to mentioned tweets; made using Python and Tweepy.
+Twitter chat bot that replies to mentioned tweets; made using Python and Tweepy API.